Polly Peck: Collapse

-On 20 September 1990, the Serious Fraud Office (SFO) raided South Audley Management, the company that controlled the Nadir family interests.
+On 20 September 1990, the Serious Fraud Office raided South Audley Management, the company that controlled the Nadir family interests.
 The raid triggered a run on Polly Peck shares.
 Trading in the company's shares was suspended that day.

 PPI's problems became apparent from the structure of the group's debts.
 The company had over £100 million in short-term revolving lines of credit.
 Even more debt consisted of long term loans for which Nadir had offered Polly Peck's shares as collateral.

 At end of October 1990 an ex-parte application for provisional liquidation was granted at the High Court in London to the London branch of the National Bank of Canada.
 The directors of Polly Peck met at their London HQ and undertook a course of action leading to voluntary administration.

 A considerable number of antiques were located at the HQ offices of the company in Berkeley Square, London.
 The book value attributed to these was around £6 million, but upon later inspection and independent valuation the total sum was stated at approximately £2.5 to £3 million.

-Ultimately the company collapsed, and charges were brought against Asil Nadir for 70 charges of false accounting and the theft, which he denied.
+Ultimately the company collapsed, and charges were brought against Nadir for 70 charges of false accounting and the theft, which he denied.

 In 1991, Polly Peck Group transferred all of its Vestel Electronics shares to one of its subsidiaries, Collar Holding BV, which was based in the Netherlands.
 Following the collapse of the Polly Peck Group, PPI was placed in administration.
 In November 1994, Ahmet Nazif Zorlu acquired PPI from the administrator by buying the entire share capital of Collar Holding BV, which at the time held 82% of the Polly Peck's issued share capital.